RocketRace/rocketrace.github.io/decadv-2024.md

 if my goal is indeed to have an image, description, and other fields.
 That sounds quite reasonable, actually.

+I also added some missing links around my site, such as a "home" link in [breathing-geometry][breathing-geometry].
+That was a fun use of CSS grid.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023